sst/guide/_chapters/api-gateway-domains-across-services.md

 Let's go over some of the details of this service.

-1. The Lambda functions in our service need to know which DynamoDB table to connect to.
+- The Lambda functions in our service need to know which DynamoDB table to connect to.
 To do this we are importing the table name we use from the `serverless.yml` of that service.
 We do this using `${file(../database/serverless.yml):custom.tableName}`.
-This is basically telling Serverless Framework to look for the `serverless.yml` file in the `services/database/` directory.
-And in that file look for the custom variable called `tableName`.
+This is basically telling Serverless Framework to look for the `serverless.yml` file in the `services/database/` directory, and in that file look for the custom variable called `tableName`.
 We set this value as an environment variable so that we can use `process.env.tableName` in our Lambda function to find the generated name of our notes table.

-2. Next, we need to give our Lambda function permission to talk to this table by adding an IAM policy.
+- Next, we need to give our Lambda function permission to talk to this table by adding an IAM policy.
 The IAM policy needs the [ARN]({% link _chapters/what-is-an-arn.md %}) of the table.
 This is the first time we are using the import portion of our cross-stack reference.
 Back in the chapter where we [created the DynamoDB service]({% link _chapters/dynamodb-as-a-serverless-service.md %}), we exported `${self:custom.stage}-NotesTableArn`.
 And we can refer to it by `'Fn::ImportValue': ${self:custom.stage}-NotesTableArn`.

-3. We are going to export a couple values in this service to be able to share this API Gateway resource in our _users_ service.
+- We are going to export a couple of values in this service to be able to share this API Gateway resource in our _users_ service:

-4. The first cross-stack reference that needs to be shared is the API Gateway Id that is created as a part of this service.
+  1. The first cross-stack reference that needs to be shared is the API Gateway Id that is created as a part of this service.
 We are going to export it with the name `${self:custom.stage}-ApiGatewayRestApiId`.
 Again, we want the exports to work across all our environments/stages and so we include the stage name as a part of it.
 The value of this export is available as a reference in our current stack called `ApiGatewayRestApi`.

-5. Finally, we also need to export the `RootResourceId`.
+  2. We also need to export the `RootResourceId`.
 This is a reference to the `/` path of this API Gateway project.
-To this Id we use the `Fn::GetAtt` CloudFormation function and pass in the current `ApiGatewayRestApi` and look up the attribute `RootResourceId`.
+To retrieve this Id we use the `Fn::GetAtt` CloudFormation function and pass in the current `ApiGatewayRestApi` and look up the attribute `RootResourceId`.
 We export this using the name `${self:custom.stage}-ApiGatewayRestApiRootResourceId`.

 ### Users Service